Fab Five (University of Michigan): History

 The Fab Five during their sophomore year at Crisler Arena, March 1993.
 From left to right, Jimmy King, Jalen Rose, Chris Webber, Ray Jackson, Juwan Howard.

-As students, they wore black athletic shoes, black athletic socks, and baggy basketball shorts, which were an affront to conventional college basketball attire at that time.
+As students, they wore black athletic shoes, black athletic socks, and baggy basketball shorts.
+This look was seen as an affront to conventional college basketball attire at that time but quickly became a national trend, with many players (younger ones in particular) ditching the shorter shorts and white socks that were then the standard to emulate Michigan's stars.

 Originally, the players rebelled against the moniker and attempted to give themselves the nickname "Five Times" (written "5X's").

 In the elite eight round of the 1992 NCAA Men's Division I Basketball Tournament, Michigan had a rematch against a Jimmy Jackson-led Ohio State Buckeyes team that had beaten them twice during the regular season by double digits.
 Michigan won the rematch as the Fab Five scored all but two Wolverines points.
 Despite their talent, they never won a Big Ten Regular Season Championship or NCAA Championship.
 They reached the NCAA championship game as freshmen in 1992 and again as sophomores in 1993.
 They lost to Duke 71–51 in the 1992 title game and 77–71 to North Carolina in 1993, a game remembered mostly for Webber's costly "timeout", which resulted in a technical foul as Michigan had no timeouts remaining.
 Many criticized the five after the Duke loss in particular for mocking and insulting Duke guard Bobby Hurley's appearance and playing style, which followed the Fab Five's earlier hatred of Duke superstar Christian Laettner (in the ESPN movie about them, Rose noted that he had thought Laettner was overrated but realized when the two teams faced off in the 1991–92 regular season that Laettner was a great player).